trustthevote/Rocky/doc/setup.md

 If the gemset changes, needs to change the config paths.
 Stick with @rocky4 [major version] gemset

-# Setup Instructions
+# Development Setup Instructions

-Two things you need to do to set up your application after installing the project code.

 ## 1. Create real versions of the .example files
 TODO

 In the `rocky` application replace all the `*.example` files with real ones.

 These files contain sensitive data like passwords so we don't commit them to version control.
 You'll of course need to fill in the actual useful data in the real files.

   * `config/database.yml`
   * `config/newrelic.yml`
-  * `config/initializers/hoptoad.rb`
-  * `config/initializers/session_store.rb`
+  * `config/initializers/cookie_verification_secret.rb`
   * `db/bootstrap/partners.yml`

-TODO
-* the world of config files
-config/states_with_online_registration.yml
-config/app_config.yml
-config/mobile.yml

-config/newrelic.yml
+These files contain configuration items that differ from environment to environment.

+  * `config/states_with_online_registration.yml` - the list of states that have a separate workflow for redirection to their own online system.
+  * `config/app_config.yml` - general settings for app behavior (mostly email and cleanup timings)
+  * `config/mobile.yml` -

 ## 2. Configure deploy scripts